Foster Care Licensing Requirements: What You Need to Qualify

 Training Requirements

-Pre-service training is required before a home study can begin.
+Pre-service training is generally part of the licensing process; when it occurs relative to the home study varies by state and agency.
 Most states require 20 to 40 hours of training, delivered through state-approved curricula such as PRIDE (Parent Resources for Information, Development, and Education) or MAPP (Model Approach to Partnerships in Parenting).

 This training covers the basics of the foster care system, trauma-informed parenting, child development, and working with birth families.
 It is delivered in-person, online, or in a hybrid format, depending on your county and agency.